 - (1) In the event that funds are available under ORS 36.420, indigent parties may seek deferral or waiver of arbitration fees by applying to the Presiding Judge or designee. - (2) Any party who obtains a deferral or waiver of arbitration fees as provided in ORS 36.420(3) and UTCR 13.120(3), must provide the arbitrator with a copy of the court order granting the deferral or waiver within 14 days from the date the case is assigned to the arbitrator. - (3) In the event that funds are available under ORS 36.420 and a fee deferral or wavier has been granted by the court, the arbitrator shall be reimbursed after completion of the arbitration, filing of the arbitration award, and submission of a request for payment to the arbitration clerk.
-Requests shall include the following: case identifying information; whether any party had a fee deferral or waiver and a copy of the order for fee deferral or waiver; total hours of service the arbitrator provided and Supplementary Local Rules

-Fourth Judicial District, Circuit Court of the State of Oregon for Multnomah County Effective February 1, 2023 the deferred or waived party's share of those fees; and certification and signature of the arbitrator.
+Requests shall include the following: case identifying information; whether any party had a fee deferral or waiver and a copy of the order for fee deferral or waiver; total hours of service the arbitrator provided and the deferred or waived party's share of those fees; and certification and signature of the arbitrator.
 Requests for payment should be submitted with the award or within 90 days of the submission of the arbitration award.